rundeck/docs/docs/manual/05-nodes.md

 ## Overview

 A _Node_ is a resource that is either a physical or virtual instance of a network accessible host.
 Nodes have a few basic attributes but a Node's attributes can be extended to include arbitrary named key/value pairs.
+Each node has a uniquely identifying name.
+In addition to `name`, some pieces of metadata are required (like `hostname` and `username`) and some are optional.
 Attributes typically describe the properties of a node or reflect the state of the node.
 One of a Node's built in attributes is called "tags" which is a list of classifications or categories about that Node.

 To add nodes to your Rundeck instances, see [Configure - Resource Model Sources Configuration](/manual/projects/resource-model-sources/)

 ## Nodes tab overview

 Navigate to this page by clicking on the "Nodes" link in the navigation menu.

 ![Nodes page](~@assets/img/fig0204-a.png)